vicharak-in/rah-bit/examples/rah2uart/README.md

 ## Usage Guide

 ### On FPGA

+> [!NOTE]
+>
+> To implement example project, just edit in the `rah-bit` repository, don't copy the code from rah-bit to your project.
+Make sure to add your module in rah-bit and then include it in the top module.

 1. **Define RAH2UART in a Header File (rah_var_defs.vh)**:

-The definition should be same as defined in the CPU side.
+The definition should be same as defined on the CPU side.

 ```verilog
 // rah_var_defs.vh